momentohq/client-sdk-elixir/CONTRIBUTING.md

 ## Development

 1. Install Elixir
     The recommended way to install elixir is using [`asdf`](https://asdf-vm.com/).
 This allows you to manage multiple versions of elixir/erlang on your machine.
-To install `asdf`, see their [Getting Started](https://asdf-vm.com/guide/getting-started.html) docs, or:
+To install `asdf`, see their [Getting Started](https://asdf-vm.com/guide/getting-started.html) docs.
+For macs you can install via homebrew:

 ```bash
 brew install asdf